berkeleyauv/robosub_ws/README.md

 ***
 ## Getting Started
 Start by making sure ROS2 and [vcs tool](https://github.com/dirk-thomas/vcstool) is installed on Ubuntu 18.04.
-The recommended installation process is by running
+The recommended installation process is to go to the `robosub` directory and run

-    scripts/install_scripts/install-ros-eloquent.sh
+    bash scripts/install_scripts/install-ros-eloquent.sh

 or you can follow [this](https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/).
 ***
 UR@B takes advantage of `vcs` in order to pull and manage repositories and dependencies.

 A breakdown of the various `.repos` files is below:
-#### Overlay Repos
+### Overlay Repos

 Overlay repos are repositories directly managed by urab and that provide the core software for the platform.